Roots (Zeros)a. Plot the zeros of each polynomial on a line toget... | Channels for Pearson+

 First Derivative and Critical Points

 The first derivative of a function, denoted as y', represents the rate of change or slope of the function.
-For y = x³ − 33x² + 216x, the first derivative is y' = 3x² - 66x + 216.
-The zeros of the first derivative, found by solving 3x² - 66x + 216 = 0, indicate critical points where the function's slope is zero, potentially corresponding to local maxima, minima, or points of inflection.
+Finding the zeros of the first derivative helps identify critical points, which are potential locations for local maxima, minima, or points of inflection.
+For y = x³ − 3x² + 4, the derivative is y' = 3x² - 6x, and its zeros are found by solving 3x(x - 2) = 0, giving x = 0 and x = 2.

 Recommended video: